 James H. Gardner

-Nick Gradisar is a graduate of the Drake University School of Law and was admitted to the Colorado Bar in 1977.
+Nick Gradisar, currently serving as Board President, is a graduate of the Drake University School of Law and was admitted to the Colorado Bar in 1977.
 Nick is a member of the American Bar Association, Colorado Bar Association, Pueblo County Bar Association, Colorado Trial Lawyers Association (Board of Directors 2000-present) and American Association for Justice.

 He is a lecturer and author of legal education materials on Mental Disabilities Law for the Colorado Judicial Conference, Colorado County Attorney's Association and in-service for local agencies.
 In 2007 he was appointed by the Governor as the Public Trustee for Pueblo County.